melissajohnsonolson/Chemistry-Award-Matching/README.md

 Once this data has all been collected, the Doc2Vec model can be trained with the doc2vec abstract training script.
 It is wrapped up as a function, but each step is broken down below:

-Import the necessary libraries and set the directory to the location of the abstract data.
+Import the necessary libraries and set the directory to the location of the abstract data From NSF.
 Load the csv into the function.
 <body>
   <div tabindex="-1" id="notebook" class="border-box-sizing">
     <div class="container" id="notebook-container">